aosabook/500lines/pedometer/chapter.md

 ### The Dot Product

-When working with coordinates, you won't get very far before being introduced to the **dot product**, one of the fundamental tools used in comparing the magnitude and direction of x, y, z coordinates.
+When working with coordinates, you won't get very far before being introduced to the **dot product**, one of the fundamental tools used in comparing the magnitude and direction of $x$, $y$, $z$ coordinates.

 The dot product will take us from 3-dimensional space to 1-dimensional space.
 When we take the dot product of the time series user acceleration and gravitational acceleration, both of which are in 3-dimensional space, we'll be left with a single time series in 1-dimensional space representing the portion of user acceleration in the direction of gravity.
 We'll arbitrarily call this new time series $a(t)$, because, well, every important time series deserves a name.